Research Projects

 non-coordinating Cys57 by

-Fig. C3.
+Fig. C2.
 The structure of the Alvin Fd variant, C57A (1.05 Å resolution, a).
-The environment of cluster II is comparable to that of the widely studied clostridia ferredoxin, (b), that possess two isopotential clusters (ca. –400 mV) although the former is buried inside the molecule.
-This is due to a water molecule (W6) entrapped in the interior of the protein that attracts side chains of polar residues close to the cluster II S-atoms.
-In contrast, cluster I is less polar than cluster II of AlvinFd and of clostridia ferredoxins.
+The environment of cluster II, although buried inside the molecule, is comparable to the exposed cluster II of the widely studied clostridia ferredoxin (b) that has two isopotential clusters (ca. –400 mV) .
+This is due to a water molecule (W6) entrapped in the interior of the C57A that attracts side chains of polar residues close to the cluster II S-atoms.
+In contrast, cluster I of C57A is less polar than cluster II of AlvinFd and of clostridia ferredoxins.

 Fig.